Adelaide Oval: 2012–2014 redevelopment

 The upgrade commenced in April 2012.
 The Chappell Stands and Sir Donald Bradman Stand were demolished.
 The Riverbank Stand was complete in late 2013 in time for the Ashes test as well as parts of level one of the Eastern Stand.
 The new Eastern Stand was fully completed with a total capacity of 19,000, bringing the overall seating capacity of the stadium to 50,083 in time for the 2014 AFL season.

 As part of the 2012-14 redevelopment, the already rebuilt Western Grandstand (SACA and SANFL members-only stand) had modifications to improve sightlines for some seats, the addition of a new media centre for AFL, Rugby League, Rugby Union and Soccer matches and AFL standard interchange benches.
 The Northern Mound had its seating capacity increased, and the historic scoreboard and the Moreton Bay fig trees, planted in the 1890s, remained untouched.
 The 2014 development included renaming the central part of the Western stand the Sir Donald Bradman Pavilion.

-Recent upgrades

 The lights under the roof of the grandstands were replaced with LEDs in November 2017, followed by the light towers in December 2023 with the latter costing $5 million.
 Australia's first stadium-hotel, the Oval Hotel, was announced in December 2018 and opened in September 2020.
 It has 138 guest rooms.
+In 2024 during the Australia v.
+West Indies Test cricket match at the Adelaide Oval the SACA unveiled an honour board for the curators of the oval.